Azure/ALZ-PowerShell-Module/docs/wiki/Home.md

 <!-- markdownlint-disable first-line-heading first-line-h1 -->
-Welcome to the Azure landing zones Terraform accelerator!
+Welcome to the Azure Landing Zones Accelerators for Bicep and Terraform!

-The Azure landing zones [Terraform][alz_tf_module] and [Bicep][alz_bc_module] provide an opinionated approach for deploying and managing the core platform capabilities of [Azure landing zones architecture][alz_architecture] using Terraform or Bicep.
+The Azure landing zones [Terraform][alz_tf_module] and [Bicep][alz_bc_module] modules provide an opinionated approach for deploying and managing the core platform capabilities of [Azure landing zones architecture][alz_architecture] using Bicep or Terraform.

-This accelerator provides an opinionated approach for configuring and securing that module in a continuous delivery environment.
+This accelerator provides an opinionated approach for configuring and securing those modules in a continuous delivery environment.
 It has end to end automation for bootstrapping the modules.

 ## Supported Version Control Systems (VCS)